janjoerke/vscode-jenkins-pipeline-linter-connector/README.md

 This extension contributes the following settings:

 * `jenkins.pipeline.linter.connector.url`: Url of the Jenkins Pipeline Linter.
+   * This is the endpoint at which your Jenkins Server expects the POST request, containing your Jenkinsfile which you want to validate.
+Typically this points to `http://<your_jenkins_server:port>/pipeline-model-converter/validate`.
 * `jenkins.pipeline.linter.connector.crumbUrl`: Url of the Jenkins Crumb Issuer.
+  * This has to be specified if your Jenkins Server has CRSF protection enabled.
+Typically this points to `http://<your_jenkins_server:port>/crumbIssuer/api/xml?xpath=concat(//crumbRequestField,%22:%22,//crumb)`.​
 * `jenkins.pipeline.linter.connector.pass`: Jenkins password (can be left blank if you don't want to put your password in your settings).
 * `jenkins.pipeline.linter.connector.token`: Jenkins token (can be left blank if you don't want to put your token in your settings).
 * `jenkins.pipeline.linter.connector.user`: Jenkins username.